 Proposal development support for investigators and grant managers spans the proposal lifecycle, from finding funding opportunities to submission.
-Supported funding mechanisms include federal, foundation, industry, and crowdfunding in all fields of scholarship - humanities, social sciences, natural sciences and engineering.
+Supported funding includes federal, foundation and industry mechanisms in all fields of scholarship - humanities, social sciences, natural sciences and engineering.
 Available guidance includes formulating funding strategies, catalyzing teams, reviewing and interpreting proposal opportunities, understanding compliance requirements, reviewing drafts and providing substantive feedback, preparing budgets, and finalizing proposals for submission.

 Three offices provide assistance to researchers needing proposal development.
 The Office of Research Projects and Administration (ORPA) provides guidance on budgets and proposal submission.
 The Office of the Dean for Research offers assistance with large multi-investigator federal proposals.
-Corporate Engagement and Foundation Relations assists with foundation, industry and crowdfunded proposals.
+Corporate Engagement and Foundation Relations assists with foundation and industry proposals.

 PI Status Approvals